Africa Travel Guide: Top Countries and Routes

 1. Egypt

-Egypt is a country with one of the oldest historic civilizations in the world.
-It is located in the northern pole of the African continent.
-It contains a diversity of historical attractions that go back to different times in history.
-Adding to that, it has a cosmopolitan culture where every city in the country embraces a different and collective atmosphere.
+Egypt is a country with one of the world’s oldest civilisations.
+It is located at the northern pole of the African continent.
+It contains a variety of historical attractions that span different periods.
+Additionally, it has a cosmopolitan culture, with every city in the country embracing a distinct yet collective atmosphere.
 Its natural landscapes are also exceptional and variable.

 Cairo

-Moving from Islamic region to Christian Coptic regions, Cairo has a great number of churches as well.
-One of the places to visit on your tour in old Cairo is the Churches assembly that include a number of old churches.
-In addition, you can visit the Ben Ezra Synagogue which is the oldest Jewish temple in /Cairo located in the alleys of Coptic Cairo.
-And to emphasize the religious unity of the country, just in front of the Coptic region lies the famous Amr Ibn Al-A’as mosque.
-It is a region where one can hear the Muslims Adan and the Christians’ church bells on the same day.
+Moving from the Islamic region to the Christian Coptic regions, Cairo has many churches as well.
+One of the places to visit on your Old Cairo tour is the Church Assembly, which includes several old churches.
+In addition, you can visit the Ben Ezra Synagogue, the oldest Jewish temple in Cairo, located in the alleys of Coptic Cairo.
+And emphasise the country’s religious unity: just to the north of the Coptic region lies the famous Amr Ibn Al-A’as mosque.
+It is a region where one can hear the Muslims’ Adan and the Christians’ church bells on the same day.

-Moving back further in history to ancient Pharaonic Egypt, you cannot visit Cairo and not step by the Great Pyramids of Giza.
+Moving back in history to ancient Pharaonic Egypt, you cannot visit Cairo without stopping by the Great Pyramids of Giza.
 They were considered one of the 7 wonders of the ancient world.
 Historians did not answer the question of how they were built with such great accuracy.
-The pyramids are the containers of the remains of the famous 3 kings Khufu, Khafre, and Menkaure.
-To the south of the great pyramid Khufu, lies the sphinx which is another great Pharaonic monument.
-After your pyramids visit, you can enjoy a camel or a horse ride in the desert.
-Also, do not forget to visit Cairo tower along the way and enjoy an exceptional city view.
+The pyramids are the tombs of the famous 3 kings, Khufu, Khafre, and Menkaure.
+To the south of the Great Pyramid lies the sphinx, another great Pharaonic monument.
+After your visit, you can enjoy a camel or a horse ride in the desert.
+Also, do not forget to stop at the Cairo Tower along the way and enjoy an exceptional city view.

-Last but not least as Cairo’s destinations to visit are colossal, the city has several museums that reflect its history from ancient pharaonic times till date.
-To state some, the Museum of Egypt’s Antiquities, The Coptic Museum, Museum of Islamic Arts, the National Museum of Egyptian Civilization, and many more.
+Last but not least, as Cairo’s attractions are numerous, the city has several museums that reflect its history from ancient pharaonic times to the present.
+To state the Museum of Egyptian Antiquities, the Coptic Museum, the Museum of Islamic Arts, the National Museum of Egyptian Civilisation, and many more.

 Luxor

 Luxor contains one-third of the world’s ancient monuments.
-In 2018 President Abdel Fatah al-Sisi approved Luxor becoming the capital of arts and culture.
-It is composed of many temples like the Karnak Temple, Luxor Temple, Valley of Kings, Valley of the Queens, and the Temple of Deir al-Bahri.
+In 2018, President Abdel Fatah al-Sisi approved Luxor becoming the capital of arts and culture.
+It is composed of many temples, including Karnak Temple, Luxor Temple, the Valley of the Kings, the Valley of the Queens, and the Temple of Deir el-Bahri.
 Recently, the Egyptian government has celebrated the opening of the renovated Alkebash road.
-This road transferred Luxor into the largest open-air museum in the world by providing an attractive link between the Karnak Temple, Luxor Temple, Valley of Kings, Valley of the Queens, and the Temple of Deir al-Bahri.
+This road transformed Luxor into the largest open-air museum in the world by providing an attractive link between the Karnak Temple, Luxor Temple, the Valley of the Kings, the Valley of the Queens, and the Temple of Deir el-Bahri.

 You can visit Luxor by train from Cairo and start your unforgettable trip to the ancient Egyptian world.